-TestBash Philadelphia is back, after the roaring success of last year, we had too!
+TestBash Philadelphia is back, after the roaring success of last year, we had to!

-This year's event is again going to be two days, following our single track format, with some conference-wide fun thrown in.
+This year's event is, again, going to be run over two days, following our single track format, with some conference-wide fun thrown in for good measure.

 The majority of that fun is in the form of the TestBash Circus which will take place on Thursday afternoon.
 Sadly no animals or clowns, instead we'll have 10-15 mini workshops, all with practical hands-on experience and activities for you to take back to work.
-A real opportunity to practice some of the content from the talks, and learn from other attendees.
+A real opportunity to practice some of the content from the talks and learn from other attendees.
 More information on The Circus is available below

-On both days you can expect a wonderful community to come together in a friendly, professional and safe environment.
-We think you'll feel right at home when you arrive!
+On both days you can expect to find a wonderful community coming together in a friendly, professional and safe environment.
+We think you'll feel right at home as soon as you arrive!

-Expand the talks below to get more information, especially on the Circus.
+Expand the talks below to get more information, especially on The Circus.
 Tickets start from $799 with our Super Early Bird tickets, there are limited numbers of tickets at each rate.
 The ticket includes all the talks and the Circus!
 Book now to avoid sad faces.

 And, of course the meetups!

 Last year we got some feedback that attendees would have liked some more hands-on activities.
 So I've been pondering how we could do this ever since.
 After lengthy discussions with our EducationBoss, we came up with the idea of running an education circus (sometimes referred to as 'The Carousel Technique').